paypal/TLS-update/README.md

 PayPal and Braintree are making this upgrade alongside the rest of the payments industry. **All credit card processors must make these changes** by the PCI deadline, so you should expect to see similar announcements from other payment providers you might use.

 To help merchants get started, we've put together a few notes for common environments.
-These checks assume that you have installed all the libraries required by the PayPal REST SDKs.
+These checks assume that you have installed all the libraries required by the PayPal REST and Braintree SDKs.
 For these checks to be valid, they must be run on a production system or one that *exactly* matches the configuration you have in production.

 ### Java